Weighing the BYOD Pros and Cons in the Workplace

 2. Data security concerns

-If the organizations deploy managed and dedicated devices, they will have more control over the usage of the device, have security layered on critical assets, and have data control.
-However, it is entirely impossible to monitor and manage personal devices, which are more prone to risk with a minimal level of control.
+If the organizations deployed managed and dedicated devices, they will have more control over the usage of the device, have security layered on critical assets and data control.
+However, it is entirely impossible to monitor and manage personal devices which are more prone to risk with a minimal level of control.

 3. Privacy of workforce assets

 Another disadvantage that BYOD has in the corporate domain is the risk of privacy and security on unmanaged devices.
-It’s a pain point for all organizations yet to implement the BYOD policies since the unbalanced strings are not yet justified for either party.
-If the organizations tighten security and limit privacy or vice versa, it will still reflect unilateral consideration.
-Even the world’s most famous social networking company Facebook revealed that privacy is prime to individuals at any cost.
-If an organization fails to satisfy the privacy factor, it might damage the company’s reputation or can visibly hamper its goodwill.
-So, justifying the privacy of workforce assets on personal devices for organizational operations in BYOD is still a serious concern with no correct answer.
+It’s the pain point for all the organizations that are yet to implement the BYOD policies since the unbalanced strings are yet not justified on either party.
+If the organizations tighten the security and limit privacy or vice versa, it will still reflect unilateral consideration.
+Even the world’s most famous social networking company Facebook7 revealed that privacy is prime to individuals at any cost.
+If an organization fails to satisfy the privacy factor, it might land the company’s reputation below the ground or can visibly hamper its goodwill.
+So, justifying the privacy of workforce assets on the personal devices for organizational operations in BYOD is still a serious concern with no correct answer yet.

-Despite all the factors, the series of unanswered questions still stands even if the organizations implement the BYOD policy.
+Despite all the factors, even if the organizations implement the BYOD policy, the series of unanswered questions still stands.
 How much privacy is allowed?
-And what are the security measures that can be implemented consensually for both parties?
-Balancing the thin line of securing corporate assets without compromising the personal device owner’s privacy can sometimes be difficult or even a road you might never take.
+And what are the security measures that can be implemented consensually to both parties?
+Balancing the thin line of securing the corporate assets without compromising the personal device owner’s privacy can sometimes be a difficult path or even the road you might never take.

 4. Different software, different devices

-Similarly, in the BYOD model, different devices will be functioning in different OS and used by different persons.
-The only disadvantage is the lack of compatibility, as different devices will have the ability to support a specific version or limited software capability.
-This makes BYOD synchronization in the workplace a bit difficult with uncertainty in output.
+Similarly, in the BYOD model, there will be different devices functioning in different OS and used by different persons.
+The only disadvantage is lack of compatibility as different devices will have the ability to support a specific version or limited capability of software.
+This makes the BYOD synchronization in the workplace a bit difficult with uncertainty in output.

 Weighing the pros and cons of BYOD